Design For Forest

-Making rooms, the intimacy of forest
+Making rooms, the intimacy of the forest

 In the Loenen Memorial Cemetery Extension, Karres en Brands appropriately emphasised the contrast between being ‘inside’ and ‘outside’ the clearing, perhaps as a metaphor for the afterlife, especially with the high pine trees on the other side of the wall, reaching towards the sky.

 Similar sacral effect was achieved by Rozana Montiel in the truly outstanding Void Temple project.
 By both a bold and yet at the same time light intervention adds to the contemplative ambience.
-It seems as if the ring marks the ‘temple’, rather than creates it.
+It seems as if the ring marks the sanctuary, the ‘temple’, rather than creates it.

 The Bluff by OMGEVING is also a ‘warscape’, still full of subterranean remains of ammunition and soldiers, trenches and water-filled bomb craters.
 The designers were faced with emphasising a violent historic moment buried under 100 years of overgrowing.
 The heavy presence of the soil seems quiet in a brutal way, and the overgrowth renders time visible.

 Contrary to making a clearing in the forest is making a forest in the clearing.
-For the Wernigerode Show, hutterreimann + cejka Landscape Architecture ’closed down’ a patch of forest, essentially emphasising its mysterious and wild nature, the sense of ‘another world’ that needs to be contained.
+For the Wernigerode Show, hutterreimann + cejka Landscape Architecture ’closed down’ a patch of forest, essentially emphasising its mysterious and wild nature, the sense of ‘an other world’ that needs to be contained.